Golf Tutorials

 The "Focus Zone" or "Shot Box" is an imaginary box you step into right before your shot.
 It’s a very short period - maybe 15-20 seconds - where the rest of the world melts away.
 Your buddies, your score, that bad shot on the last hole - none of it exists inside the box.
 Here, your only task is to commit to and execute the shot you've chosen.

 • Step 1: Find a clear trigger.
-Your trigger is the action that signals you're a "stepping into the box."
+Your trigger is the action that signals you're "stepping into the box."
 It can be anything, but it must be consistent.
-Maybe it’s pulling your a club from the bag, taking two steps behind your ball to get your alignment, or taking a deep cleansing breath.
-This physical act a tells your brain it's time to lock in.
+Maybe it’s pulling your club from the bag, taking two steps behind your ball to get your alignment, or taking a deep cleansing breath.
+This physical act tells your brain it's time to lock in.

 Fueling Your Body and Mind for 18 Holes